The Texas Hill Country is arguably one of the most beautiful parts of Texas.

 That combined with plenty of research beforehand brings us to this list of hidden gems!

-I’ve broken them up into these categories:
+I’ve broken them up into several categories.

 Without further ado, here are my top 20 Texas Hill Country hidden gems that you simply must experience for yourself!